galihgilang/remote_led_controller/README.md

 October 2012 - December 2012

-Remote LED brightness controller.
+Remote LED brightness controller with Arduino serial communication.
 Windows desktop application.<br />
 Hardware implementation is done on Arduino Uno (code is not available).